Clan MacTavish: 2002 Lord Lyon Re-grants Dugald MacTavish of Dunardry Amended Arms

+2013 Lord Lyon Matriculates New Arms for 27th Chief of Clan MacTavish

 On 30 August 2013 The Court of the Lord Lyon matriculated new arms for Chief Steven MacTavish of Dunardry as follows: Quarterly, first and fourth, Argent, a buck's head Gules attired Or, on a chief engrailed Azure a cross-crosslett between two mullets Argent, second, gyronny of eight Sable and Or; and third, Argent a lymphad sails furled oars in action Sable flagged Gules.
 Above the Shield is place an Helm befitting his degree, with mantling Gules doubled Argent, and on a wreath of the liveries is set for crest, a boar's head erased Or langued Proper, and in an scroll over the same this Motto 'NON OBLITUS'.
 Recorded on the 98th page, of the 91st Volume of the Public Register of All Arms and Bearing in Scotland.
 The addition of a Lymphad (ancient sailing ship) was added as the petitioner showed that this adamant was historical as used by a MacTavish ancestor.
 The new arms appear on this page.

-Septs

-Names, variant names, and septs for Clan MacTavish include Cash, Holmes, Kash, Kaish, MacAishe, MacCamish, MacCash, MacCavish, MacComb, MacCombie, MacComich, MacComish, MaComie, Macomie, MacCosh, MacIltavish, MacIlTavish, MacLaws, MacLawes, MacElhose, MacLehose, MacTais, MacTaus, MacTauais, MacTavish, McTavish, Mactavish, Mactavis, M’Tavish, MacTawes, MacTawis, MacTawys, MacTawes, MacTeague, Stephens, Stephenson, Stevens, Stevenson, Tavish, Tawes, Tawse, Tawesson, Tawis, Teague, Thom, Thomas, Thomason, Thomasson, Thompson, Thomson, Tod, Todd, Tomey and all variant spellings.
+Castle of Dunardry ruins discovered

+Maintenance work on the Crinan Canal in Argyll has led to the rediscovery of the ruins of an ancient castle, visible for the first time in centuries.
+As part of a £4 million renovation project aimed at enhancing safety along the historic waterway, the canal was drained during the winter months.
+This uncovered what is believed to be the ancient stronghold of Clan MacTavish.

+Dunardry, located between Lochgilphead and Crinan, served as the seat of the MacTavish clan for centuries.
+The small castle or keep stood prominently by the freshwater Loch A'Bharain (Loch of the Baron).
+It was last inhabited by Lochlann MacTavish approximately 320 years ago, though the site was first settled by the MacTavish clan as early as 893 AD, making it a historically significant stronghold for over a thousand years.